-People with speech disabilities encounter barriers with voice-based services, such as automated web-based hotlines and web applications that are operated using voice commands.
-To use services that rely on voice, people with speech disabilities need alternative modes of interaction such as a text-based chat to interact with hotline representatives and keyboard commands to operate web applications.
-Also, websites that provide telephone numbers as the only means of communicating with an organization pose barriers for people with speech disabilities.
+People with speech disabilities encounter barriers with voice-based services, such as automated hotlines and applications that are operated using voice commands.
+To use services that rely on voice, people with speech disabilities need alternative modes of interaction such as text-based chat to interact with hotline representatives.
+Also, when the telephone numbers is the only means of communicating with an organization, it poses barriers for people with speech disabilities.
 Alternative means of communication include e-mail and feedback forms.

 Examples of speech disabilities

 - Apraxia of speech (AOS) – includes inconsistent articulation and production of speech sounds, and errors producing sounds in the correct order so that spoken words or phrases become difficult to understand.

 - Cluttering (also called “tachyphemia”) – includes increased speaking rate, incorrect rhythm, intonation, and co-articulation of sounds, and other influent speech that is sometimes similar to stuttering.

 - Dysarthria – involves weakness or complete paralysis of muscles that are necessary to produce speech, including lips, lungs, throat, tongue, and others.

 - Speech sound disorder – involves difficulty or inability to produce certain sounds or patterns of sound and sometimes results in addition, distortion, omission, or substitution of such sounds with others.

 - Stuttering – includes influent speech, repetition of individual sounds or entire words and phrases, and misplacement or prolongation of pauses and sounds while speaking that is different from cluttering.

 - Muteness (also called “mutism”) – involves the inability to speak due to various reasons such as anxiety, brain injuries, or inability to hear and learn speech.

 Examples of barriers for people with speech disabilities